blacktear23/RedisTiKV/README.md

-# RedisTikvPoc
+# RedisTiKV
 Redis Module for TiKV

-This is a POC repository.
 This Redis Module will add branch new Redis commands to operate TiKV data.
 As Redis 4.0 introduce Redis Module feature, a branch new modules is provided to enhance Redis features.
 So this is why we want to implements a TiKV Redis Module to let Redis Server operate TiKV directly.

 Beside operate the Redis like data structure in TiKV, we can also add some command for Redis to operate other component of TiDB.
 For example, connect PD server's HTTP api to operate PD server; connect TiDB server to execute SQL commands.